OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-X/ShineWiFi-X.md

 ### Modbus Communication

 My ShineWifi-X stick was delivered along with a Growatt 600TL-X.
-In this combination, the inverter is the USB-host that avtivates the USB-to-serial chip.
+In this combination, the inverter is the USB host that activates the USB-to-serial chip.
-Then, the ShineWiFi-X is the Mobus master, while the inverter responds to Modbus Address #1 at 115200 Baud, 8N1
+Then, the ShineWiFi-X is the Modbus master, while the inverter responds to Modbus address #1 at 115200 Baud, 8N1

 Modbus Protocol description v1.05 dated 2018 seems to be applicable.